 - Know how to position and sell your product

 - Know your math – or how to monetize your idea.

 An example of a company in which you have invested?

 - Use Linkedin to connect with people who may be potentially interested in your project

 - Use these contacts as advisors, and when you ask for advice, you may ask for suggestions about who may be interested in investing in your start-up.

-- The key is the founder’s, willingness to execute to lead and to succeed.
+- No, the key is the founder’s willingness to execute, to lead, and to succeed.